dekstroza/sandbox/thorntail4-app-archetype/Readme.md

 Code can be run from IDE by just running the class with the main method.
 By default it will be available on localhost:8080 Docker container will be automatically set up to run, as well as k8s deployment descriptors (including metrics and health).
-For more informations about Thorntail 4, see: https://docs.thorntail.io/4.0.0-SNAPSHOT/
+For more informations about Thorntail 4, see: [Thorntail 4 Documentation](https://docs.thorntail.io/4.0.0-SNAPSHOT/)